Revision: 10 Sep 2025 · Version: 0.7 (analysis draft) · Authors: Mustafa Aksu, ChatGPT

 6. Notes & limitations

 - No arbitrary tuning.
-We do coarse grid scans; best states are outcomes of the search, not a fit to a target radius.
+Grid scan; best states are outcomes, not fits to a target radius.

 - No external observer anchoring.
-No dedicated “Planck observer” node is included here; sizes reflect the internal RTG map with the site‑wide RTG↔SI anchors held fixed.
+No dedicated “Planck observer” node here; sizes reflect the internal RTG map using the site‑wide anchors.

 7. Data & release